etcadinfinitum/autotuner/index.md

 $$H(z) = \frac{Y(z)}{X(z)}$$

-TODO: write up an analysis of what happened to the audio clips we tried to autotune.

-### Approach 2: TODO figure out what to call this
+### Approach 2: Mult-Pitch Target Autotuning, Peak-Based, Phase-Vocoder

 These are the results for the second approach, using 50% window overlap, fixed window length, and a non-object-oriented approach.
 We were able to improve our